The Ultimate French press Guide

 • we had 30 seconds of blooms so we’re looking at about three and a half minutes maybe a little less because.

 I was pouring there it doesn’t have to be you know super accurate, but make sure that you get that time in there.
-So you can get the right cup of coffee and.
-As you’re brewing after you’ve given that kind of final initial stir.

 I like to take my lid and my plunger and just kind of set it resting right ever-so-slightly on top of the grounds, that I’m not going to press it down yet.

 I’m going to brew for a total time of about four minutes and after we’ve allowed our brew to happen we’re just going to go ahead and press our plunger down.
-So this will finish the brewing process and I would have my hopefully perfect cup of coffee now.

 Sometimes takes a little bit of practice to perfect this even if you’re using all the math that I talked about.

-Here you’ve still got different factors that come into play the type of coffee grounds and the type of coffee. that you’re using and again the temperature of your water etc but spend a little time playing with it.
+Here you’ve still got different factors that come into play the type of coffee grounds and the type of coffee.

 because that’s how you’re gonna get your perfect cup of coffee, but once you’re done that’s your cup of French press coffee this is the classic French press.

 Again if you say the words French press someone’s gonna see this in their heads probably nine times out of ten.
-So did you like that video so go ahead and give us a like and for more caffeinated.
+So did you like that video go ahead and give us a like and for more caffeinated.

 french press coffee brewing

-It is common practice, when using a French Press, to press the grounds just below the surface of the water until they are completely immersed.
 This is to ensure that no grounds are left above the surface of the water (as that would negate the equation of the amount of coffee to water if some of the grounds were not fully immersed for the proper time).

-As for the “partial plunge”, I believe that is just a particular method and have never heard of a scientific reason for it.
 The important thing is that, for the time you are allowing the coffee to steep, you have ensured that all the coffee is below the surface of the water by pressing the plunger down slightly until the grounds are covered.

 Is French press coffee better?

 I would say it’s a preference.
 I’ve used both, and enjoy both.
 Now, many folks prefer the pour-over. because you get a full-flavored rich brew without a lot of the grounds in the bottom of your cup.
-Some prefer the French press because overall it’s less work to brew and you still get a full-flavored brew, albeit with a bit more body.

 Both can make an excellent cup of coffee, and both can be greatly affected by the grind size of your coffee beans.